pyTooling/pyTooling/doc/Common/Platform.rst

 Current Platform
 ****************

-The module variable :py:data:`pyTooling.Common.CurrentPlatform` contains a singleton instance of :py:class:`~pyTooling.Common.Platform.Platform`, which abstracts and unifies multiple platform APIs of Python into a single class instance.
+The module variable :data:`pyTooling.Common.CurrentPlatform` contains a singleton instance of :class:`~pyTooling.Common.Platform.Platform`, which abstracts and unifies multiple platform APIs of Python into a single class instance.

 .. rubric:: Supported platforms